boynux/boynux-orig-blog/_posts/2014-05-02-raspberry-pi-public-ip.md

 ---
 layout: post
 title: What is my Raspberry Pi public IP?
+excerpt: Raspberry Pi sends public IP adress behind NAT via Email.
+If you have problem accessing Raspberry Pi public IP address because it changes dymanically here is what you need.
 ---

 This is a continue to my project [Raspberry Pi VPN][2] server.
 In that article I explained how to create a VPN server with your Raspberry Pi.
 I did that and enabled my home router port forwarding for ports 22 (`SSH`) and 1723 (`PPTP`).
 It works perfectly but there is one small problem!
 Not very small though!